A Night and a Day in Tonopah, Nevada

+Sometimes, when your boss tells you to take a road trip to sleep in a “Clown Motel,” you take a road trip to sleep in the Clown Motel.
 Even if you’ve had a mean case of coulrophobia since your big sister made you watch It with her on VHS.
 Even if it’s been a decade since the last time you’ve driven a car.
-Even if said Clown Motel is directly adjacent to a late 19th century miner’s graveyard, and all of a sudden you’ve developed a slight fear of mining zombies rising from their dusty graves and appearing in the door frame of your isolated room in a Clown Motel (is there a medical term for that phobia?).
+Even if said Clown Motel is directly adjacent to a late 19th-century miner’s graveyard, and all of a sudden you’ve developed a slight fear of mining zombies rising from their dusty graves and appearing in the door frame of your isolated room in a Clown Motel (is there a medical term for that phobia?).

-But, when the desert highway, and the dead miners, and the sinister faces of 700 smiling clowns, and your boss all direct you to Tonopah, Nevada, you go.
+But, when the desert highway, and the dead miners, and the sinister faces of 3,000 smiling clowns, and your boss all direct you to Tonopah, Nevada, you go.

-Today, Tonopah still holds on to its tumbleweed past, but as with lots of small towns in America, has evolved under the influence of economic shifts and tourism trends.
+Today, Tonopah still holds on to its frontier past, but as with lots of small towns in America, has evolved under the influence of economic shifts and tourism trends.
 Many residents have connections to the Air Force because the Tonopah Test Range served as top-secret operation grounds for F-117 stealth bomber research in the 1980s.

 The surreal pole at the center of Tonopah’s magnetic allure is the Clown Motel.
 The sign marking its entrance — a 30-ft. candy-striped beacon, grinning down at passing motorists — rises off the highway and invites them to rest their heads with a mix of whimsy and horror.